* China 2012 vehicle sales up 4.3 pct

 Shanghai, Guangzhou and Guiyang to help ease traffic gridlock.

-The mostly recent curb imposed in Guangzhou in August will
+The most recent curb imposed in Guangzhou in August will cut

 Still, China -- which contributed to a third of light